Potential rideshare drivers - exploring Lyft and Uber driver demographics will help you decide if rideshare driving is for you.

 With 37% rideshare drivers identifying as white that means 63% are not white.

 Uber controls the market with a market share around 70% while Lyft’s market share is around 30%.
+In 2018 Lyft claims to be gaining market share which would reduce Uber’s share of the passenger market.

 According to a 2017 survey, Uber drivers are about 49.4% satisfied with their driving experience, earning about $15.68 per hour on average.